cloudposse-terraform-components/aws-eks-karpenter-controller/src/README.md

 # Component: `eks-karpenter-controller`

 This component provisions [Karpenter](https://karpenter.sh) on an EKS cluster.
-It requires at least version 0.32.0 of Karpenter, though you are encouraged to use the latest version.
+It requires at least version 0.32.0 of Karpenter, though using the latest version is recommended.
 ## Usage

 **Stack Level**: Regional